The Importance of updating your certification records

 There are two different maintenance programs-Maintenance and Maintenance with Hands-On.
 The difference between these two programs is whether or not there is a Hands-On requirement for a particular certification.
-If your certification requires a Hands-On exam in addition to the regular theory exam, then you will be enrolled in the Maintenance with Hands-On program.
+If your certification required Hands-On training from an ETA-approved institution and practical exam in addition to the regular theory exam, then you will be enrolled in the Maintenance with Hands-On program.
 If it does not, then you will be enrolled in the general Maintenance program.

 What are the annual requirements for Maintenance and Maintenance with Hands-On?

-- Maintenance with Hands-On certifications must annually submit:
+- Maintenance with Hands-On certifications must submit over their cycle:

 * A late fee may be charged for certifications past their maintenance renewal date.